ycrc/ood-user-mapping/README.md

 ## Introduction
-The clusters at the Yale Center for Research Computing (YCRC) are used for both research and teaching.
+The clusters at the Yale Center for Research Computing (YCRC) are used for both research and academic courses with a computational compoment.
 Therefore, we support two types of accounts on out clusters: **research accounts** and **course accounts**.
 Althouth both are essentially cluster accounts, this distinction allows us to provide different procedures and seperate